joj-macho/joj-macho.github.io/tutorials/python/python-file-handling.md

 By verifying file existence beforehand, your code can handle the absence of a file in a controlled manner.

-Certainly!
-Below is the added section on **Practical Applications and Use Cases** for the Python file handling tutorial:
+## Practical Applications and Use Cases

-## Practical Applications and Use Cases <hr>
+---

 Now that you've grasped the essential concepts of file handling in Python, let's explore practical applications and use cases where these skills are indispensable.